18 Places to Visit Near Amsterdam by Train

 EXPLORE AROUND THE CITY: Move away from the heavily crowded city center and explore a few places around Amsterdam (either by train or by bicycle).

 SHOP SUSTAINABLE SOUVENIRS: Want to bring back a souvenir from your trip to Amsterdam?
-Head to Fashian or De Ruilhoek for high-end second-hand clothing; Green Sneaker Store produces cruelty-free sneakers; Indianaweg offers secondhand plants and jewelry while O My Bag is a Bcorp-certified handbag designer.
+Head to Fashian or De Ruilhoek for high-end second-hand clothing; Indianaweg offers second-hand plants and jewelry, while O My Bag is a Bcorp-certified handbag designer.

 To Conclude on Train Trips from Amsterdam

 There are plenty of places to visit near Amsterdam by train.
-If you are visiting the city, consider calculating in a few days to explore around Amsterdam.
-The little villages and castles are wonderfully authentic and best of all, void of the hordes of tourists that plague the city of Amsterdam.
+If you are visiting the city, consider allowing a few days to explore around Amsterdam.
+The little villages and castles are wonderfully authentic and, best of all, void of the hordes of tourists that plague the city of Amsterdam.

 Video created by Tim Antoni (@timantoni) on a press trip together we took with iAmsterdam